 An automobile dripping fluid could become a harmful situation when not fixed promptly.
-In this post I will deal with the 6 most common fluid leaks form an automobile, from the fluid leaks that will leave you stranded, to ones that should be leaking.
-Yes a few fluids should trickle out naturally from automobile and we'll cover that at the same time.
-With that being said, let's try and figure out what fluid is actually leaking from your automobile and what you should do about it.
+In this post, I will deal with the 6 most common fluid leaks from an automobile, from the fluid leaks that will leave you stranded, to ones that should be leaking.
+Yes, a few fluids should trickle out naturally from automobiles and we’ll cover that at the same time.
+With that being said, let’s try and figure out what fluid is actually leaking from your automobile and what you should do about it.

 Dude is that my car leaking fluid?